A Generalized Crystalline Equivalence Principle: Introduction

-on those $\alpha \in \Fun(\cY,\Spaces)$ such that $\alpha(x)\simeq \mathbf{\Theta}$ for all $x\in \cX$. \end{maintheorem}
+on those $\alpha \in \Fun(\cX,\Spaces)$ such that $\alpha(y)\simeq \mathbf{\Theta}$ for all $x\in \cX$. \end{maintheorem}

 Since the above results make sense for anomalies of TQFTs with arbitrary target, in section \S\ref{section:anomaliesSPTs}, we use \ref{thm:catofanomalies} to prove a general theorem about how an anomalous theory can be seen as a relative TQFT.
-We give a detailed account for the case that $\bTheta=\nVect$, corresponding to linear bosonic TQFTs, for which we have the following equivalence. \begin{maintheorem}[Theorem \ref{thm:anomaliesrelative}] Let be an anomaly.
-There is an equivalence of categories between $(\cY,\nVect)$-theories with $\alpha$-anomaly and category of defects between $\nVect$ and $\alpha$. \end{maintheorem}

-Our approach to anomalies has the additional advantage that it naturally extends to TQFTs with anomalous categorical symmetries, by replacing the $\infty$-groupoid $\cY$ with an $(\infty,n)$-category $\cC$.

-We now make a crucial remark concerning the applicability of Theorem \ref{thm:main1} to the recovery of anomalies for crystalline topological phases on $G$-spaces via the study of anomalies in TQFTs with internal symmetry.
-A priori, this will not succeed.
-As we see in the statement of Theorem \ref{GCEP}, the target categories on either side of the equivalence are fundamentally different.
-We also expect, but have not rigorously tested, that our Theorems concerning anomalies for crystalline topological phases can be connected with the lattice anomalies in \cite{Shirley:2025yji,Tu:2025bqf}, by using the target given by quantum cellular automata.
+This is closed related to the theory of anomalies presented in \cite[Section 3]{VanDyke2023}.
+We give a detailed account for the case that $\bTheta=\mathbf{(n+1)Vect}$, corresponding to linear bosonic TQFTs, for which we have the following equivalence. \begin{maintheorem}[Corollary \ref{thm:anomaliesrelative}] Consider anomaly $\alpha\in \Fun(\cX,\rB \nVect)$.
+There is an equivalence of categories between $\cX$-families of theories with target $\nVect$ and anomaly $\alpha$, and the category of defects between $\underline{\nVect}$ and $\alpha$, where $\underline{\nVect}$ is the constant $\cX$-family with value $\nVect\in \mathbf{(n+1)\Vect}$. \end{maintheorem} Our approach to anomalies has the additional advantage that it naturally extends to TQFTs with anomalous categorical symmetries, by replacing the $\infty$-groupoid $\cX$ with an $(\infty,n)$-category $\cC$, and replacing $\Aut$ with $\End$.
+We also expect, but have not confirmed, that our Theorems concerning anomalies for crystalline topological phases can be connected with the lattice anomalies in \cite{Shirley:2025yji,Tu:2025bqf}, by using the target given by quantum cellular automata.